 Should Restaurants Move to Dynamic Pricing?

-ICE's Executive Director of Industry Relations Rick Camac examines the feasibility of a new way of restaurant pricing.
+ICE's Executive Director of Industry Relations Rick Camac examines the feasibility of a new approach to restaurant pricing.

 A black restaurant menu with white text sits on a table surrounded by silverware and drinks

 There’s a compelling reason for restaurants to move to dynamic pricing.
-But what is dynamic pricing anyway?
-And how can a business model notorious for having narrow margins employ a dynamic pricing strategy?
+But what exactly is dynamic pricing?
+And how can restaurants — whose business model is notorious for having narrow margins — employ a dynamic pricing strategy?

 Major airlines do it.
-Hotels have revenue managers whose primary job function is to figure out what to charge for a room at any given time.
-Online tickets to sports and entertainment also fluctuate based on demand.
-Utilities work that way as well.
+Utility companies do it.
+Hotels do it.
+The latter even has revenue managers whose primary job function is figuring out what to charge for a room at any given time.)

 What is dynamic pricing?